There are pseudovariables, that is, observations entered as variables. Since most R processes

 merging three data sets,

-# The iNaturalist data set presents a slightly different challenge from the pseudovariables found above.
+# The iNaturalist data set presents a challenge that differs from the

 and, as ever, wrangling with the format of the dashboard pages to preserve the format of a table.